Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 We will use the yaml/CLI apprach to define & create the Availability Target to have more flexibility and to use a single matchExpression with two elements in order to have it work as an AND logical operator, which is not currently supported in the UI.

 Check the `at-tkgs.yaml` template file in this folder of the repo:
-- Notice to elements in the matchExpressions array: we want this availability target to match clusters that have the first label AND the second label.
+- Notice two elements in the matchExpressions array: we want this availability target to match clusters that have the first label AND the second label.
     - Let's keep the `vsphere` label and edit the other one to be something unique for you that describes your clusters
 - Change the `metadata.name` to something unique for you to avoid overlapping with other ATs in the project.
+Example: `yourname-tkgs`
 - Then create the AT following these commands:
 ```
 tanzu project use <project-name>